INSIGHT: Venezuela Sanctions

 Introduction

 The United States first imposed sanctions targeting the Venezuelan government in 2015.
 Both the US and EU have designated individuals associated with the regime.
 The US measures against the government of Venezuela were significantly extended in January 2019 to target PdVSA.
-While initially thought to have limited direct impact on non-US persons engaged in trade with no US nexus, statements emerging from the US administration during March and April 2019 included warnings that non-US persons dealing with PdVSA might be exposed even in the absence of a US nexus.
-The situation was further escalated by the designation on 5 and 12 April 2019 of operators and vessels said to have been engaged in transport of Venezuelan oil to Cuba (see US Treasury press release).
-While some of these designations were removed on 3 July, the Cuban oil company CUBAMETALES was added to the SDN list on the same date.
+While initially thought to have limited direct impact on non-US persons engaged in trade with no US nexus, statements emerging from the US administration during March and April 2019 included warnings that non-US persons dealing with PdVSA might be exposed even in the absence of a US nexus. (see US Treasury press release).

 An International Group Circular on US Sanctions against the Government of Venezuela and PdVSA was published on 12 September 2019.

 A further significant development took place with the publication of Executive Order 13884 on 5 August 2019, together with amended and new FAQs and general licenses.
 All property of the Government of Venezuela in the US or within the control or possession of US persons is blocked.
-The term "Government of Venezuela" is widely defined and includes PdVSA (see EO Sec 6(d)).
+The term "Government of Venezuela" is widely defined and includes PdVSA (see E.O.
+13850, as amended by E.O.
+13857, Sec 6(d)).
 As with earlier measures, the question arises of application to non-US persons – see EO 13850 Sec 1(a)(iii) below.
-EO 13884 authorises asset freezing on "any person" determined to (i) have materially assisted or supported any person or entity whose property is blocked pursuant to the EO, or (ii) be owned or controlled by or to have acted on behalf of any such person or entity.
+E.O.
+13884 authorises asset freezing on "any person" determined to (i) have materially assisted or supported any person or entity whose property is blocked pursuant to the E.O., or (ii) be owned or controlled by or to have acted on behalf of any such person or entity.
 The carriage of cargo may well fall within the scope of material assistance.
-A 30 day wind-down period ended on 4 September 2019.

-The intention behind the EO therefore appears to be to expose non-US persons and entities to US sanctions or at the very least to deter them from doing business with the Maduro regime.
-The US National Security Advisor has warned that “We are sending a signal to third parties that want to do business with the Maduro regime: Proceed with extreme caution”.
-OFAC has published Guidance on humanitarian assistance which includes not only food, agricultural products and medicines but also telecommunications and internet.
+The intention behind the E.O. therefore is to expose non-US persons and entities to US sanctions - or at the very least to deter them from doing business with the Maduro regime.

 It should be noted that sanctions regulations are subject to change without notice and with immediate effect.
 The situation in Venezuela is volatile and the US, EU and other States may expand or remove sanctions to reflect political developments.
 Since the designation of PdVSA, the US has continued to make regular additions to the SDN list.